Malladi Satyalingam Naicker

 Malladi Satyalingam Naicker (1840–1915) was an Indian philanthropist and educationalist from Kakinada, Andhra Pradesh.
 He is known for founding the M. S. N. Charities and his contributions to education, public welfare, and religious causes.
 His charitable efforts significantly benefited underprivileged students and the local community.

 Early life and career

-Malladi Satyalingam Naicker was born in 1840 in Korangi, East Godavari, into the fisherman community.
+Malladi Satyalingam Naicker was born in 1840 in Korangi, East Godavari.
 In 1868, he moved to Rangoon (modern-day Yangon), where he began as a labourer before establishing himself as a businessman in shipping and trade.

 Naicker battled poverty and faced the challenges in his early life.
 His independent and progressive views often clashed with the authoritarian practices of the wealthy kalasis aboard the boats.
 Seeking a better livelihood, he left his uncle's cargo boat for Rangoon, where he changed jobs several times, eventually becoming a contractor for the supply of workers to British rice mills and naval yards.
 Naicker amassed considerable wealth, which he later dedicated to charitable causes.